casper-network/docs/source/docs/casper/design/serialization-standard.md

 ## ChainspecRegistry {#chainspecregistry}

 ChainspecRegistry is a unique key variant which contains a mapping of file names to the hash of the file itself.
 This map includes *Chainspec.toml* and may include *Accounts.toml* and *GlobalState.toml*.
 It is serialized as a `BTreeMap` where the first 4 bytes represent a `u32` value describing the number of names as strings and [digests](#digest) held within.
 The remainder consists of a repeating pattern of serialized strings and then digests of the length dictated by the first four bytes.
+Digests and their inclusion criteria are as follows:

 -   `chainspec_raw_hash` will always be included.